nrakochy/ttt/readme.md

 ##To-Do

-* Use FakeIO to run through whole game
 * Update rspec let statements
-* Refactor with instance variables if necessary
+* Refactor with instance variables in rspec if necessary